 Each executive officer has also executed an Intellectual Property Agreement which provides that the Company is the owner of all inventions developed by the executive officer during the course of his or her employment.

-The following table summarizes certain information concerning the compensation paid to the Company's five most highly compensated executive officers during the last three fiscal years.
+The following table summarizes certain information concerning the compensation paid to the five most highly compensated executive officers during the last three full fiscal years and the six months ended December 31, 1998.

 SUMMARY COMPENSATION TABLE